 Testing a new logo

 Your logo is a vital part of your company’s brand.
-More often than not, it’s the first thing that customers notice about your business.
+More often than not, it’s the first thing customers notice about your business.
 Therefore, while designing a new logo, it’s essential to know how customers might react to the new design and visually communicate your brand.

 Concept testing is a great way to test different designs and develop a logo that resonates with your customers.